SAP-samples/teched2023-AD161/README.md

 ## The Use Case

 In this session, we will create an application for Incident Management.
-To achieve this, we will create a new backend service using the Cloud Application Programming Model (CAP), and a web application based on Fiori elements with which users can create Incidents.
+To achieve this, we will create a new backend service using the Cloud Application Programming Model (CAP), and a web application based on Fiori elements with which users can manage Incidents.

 ## Requirements